-- UNT was named a Carnegie R1 research institution in 2015 and is one of only 20 R1 Hispanic Serving Institutions (HSI) in the country. - UNT has increased the number degrees awarded between 2017 to 2021 by 15%, and graduated an institutional high of 10,541 students last year.
+• UNT was named a Carnegie R1 research institution in 2015 and is one of only 20 R1 Hispanic Serving Institutions (HSI) in the country.

+• UNT has increased the number degrees awarded 26% over the last decade and graduated an institutional high of 10,917 students last year.